Credit by Examination and Advanced Placement

 College Credit for Advanced Placement (AP) Tests

 Students may earn credit for College Entrance Examination Board (CEEB) Advanced Placement (AP) Tests with scores of 3, 4, or 5.
-AP credit can be used to meet IGETC, CSU GE, and Associate degree general education and/or major requirements.
+AP credit can be used to meet Cal-GETC, Associate degree general education, and/or major requirements.
 Students must have the College Board send AP exam results to the Office of Admissions and Records (un-opened, hand carried copies will be accepted) for use on the Associate Degree or General Education patterns.
 Course credit and units granted at Pasadena City College may differ from course credits and units granted by a transfer institution or by another community college.

-AP Exam PCC Equivalent Course (Major) PCC Local GE and Units Earned CSU GE1 and Units Earned Towards Certification CSU-Units Earned Toward Transfer2 IGETC and Units Earned Towards Certification UC-Units Earned Toward Transfer
+AP Exam PCC Equivalent Course (Major) PCC Local GE and Units Earned Cal-GETC and Units Earned Toward Certification UC-Units Earned Toward Transfer CSU-Units Earned Toward Transfer

 Art History Score of 4 or 5 –